 Even though he was now based in the United States, Mr. Schwarzkopf kept a close watch on the Latin American tech scene, which was evolving, each country in its own way.
 While Brazil was developing standardized payment methods, few other countries were, and that was impacting regional growth.
 Add in the fact banks were slow to invest in digital strategies and there was opportunity.

-realized there’s a big need to standardized payment technology and pipelines,”
+“We realized there’s a big need to standardized payment technology and pipelines,” Mr. Schwarzkopf said.

 was born.
 In 2017 Mr. Schwarzkopf and his team began by choosing two distinctly

 different countries, Ecuador and Colombia.
 Both had some banking penetration

 but they differed in how their citizenry preferred to pay for goods and services.

 mistake people in the USA make in looking at Latin America is in assuming the

 same things happen because the cultures are similar,” Mr. Schwarzkopf observed.

 But there are some emerging regional trends.
 Mobile and digital penetration rates are similar to those a decade earlier in the United States.
 People are becoming more comfortable transacting online, and, thanks to exceptional user experiences on sites like Amazon, they are expecting the same from the financial institutions.